espnet/espnet/doc/tutorial.md

 ```

 Several transducer architectures are currently available:
-- RNN-Transducer (default)
+- RNN-Transducer (default, e.g.: `etype: blstm` with `dtype: lstm`)
-- Custom-Transducer (`etype: custom` and `dtype: custom`)
+- Custom-Transducer (e.g.: `etype: custom` and `dtype: custom`)
 - Mixed Custom/RNN-Transducer (e.g: `etype: custom` with `dtype: lstm`)

-The architecture specification is separated for the encoder and decoder parts, and defined by the user through, respectively, `etype` and `dtype` in training config.
+The architecture specification is separated for the encoder and decoder part, and defined by the user through, respectively, `etype` and `dtype` in training config.
 If `custom` is specified for either, a customizable architecture will be used for the corresponding part, otherwise a RNN-based architecture will be selected.

-While defining a RNN architecture is done in an usual manner (similarly to CTC, Att and MTL) with global parameters, a customizable architecture definition for transducer is different:
+While defining a RNN architecture is done in an usual manner (similarly to CTC, attention and MTL) with global parameters, a customizable architecture definition for transducer is different:
 1) Each blocks (or layers) for both network part should be specified individually through `enc-block-arch` or/and `dec-block-arch`:

         # e.g: TDNN-Transformer encoder